tadipavankumarreddy/naresh_tech_batch25/notes.md

 ### UI Components
 - [Constraint Layout](https://developer.android.com/develop/ui/views/layout/constraint-layout)
 - EditText (to read input from the user)
-- RadioGroup & RadioButton (to allow the user to choose one option from the available options)
+- [RadioGroup & RadioButton](https://developer.android.com/develop/ui/views/components/radiobutton) (to allow the user to choose one option from the available options)
 - CheckBoxes (to allow the user to choose multiple options from the available options)
-- Spinner (to display the items in dropdown - Dropdown menu)
+- [Spinner](https://developer.android.com/develop/ui/views/components/spinner#:~:text=Spinners%20provide%20a%20quick%20way,values%20the%20user%20can%20select.) (to display the items in dropdown - Dropdown menu)
 - Switch (To let the user toggle between on and off states)'
 - Button

+#### Assignment
+Extend the logic of the Register me app, by adding an email address edittext box to read the email address of the user.
+Please validate the email address by using reg ex.

+After completing the assignment drop an email to `pavankreddy.t@gmail.com`